DestinyTheGame/anubis/README.md

 Until the project has matured to a 1.0 release assume that every release contains breaking changes.
 We iterate at a rapid phase in order to release the features we want.
-During the development of these features it could be that we need to re-write some of our internals that break backwards compatibility.
+During the development of these features it could be that we need to re-write some of our internals that break backward compatibility.

 Once we've reached our 1.0.0 status the version numbers will follow semver 2.0 strictly.
-Meaning that the first number in the version indicates a Major release which are usually containing breaking changes.
+Meaning that the first number in the version indicates a Major release which is usually containing breaking changes.
 The second digit indicates a minor version which is used to indicate the release of new features and functionality.
 The last version number indicates the patch release.
 This is bumped for your everyday fixes.